 And mint.
 I planted a mint plant years ago.
 Now I will never run out of mint in the summer.
 Seriously, if I – with my black thumb – am overrun with mint, then you only need a patch of ground and a mint plant.
 Mint, oregano, chives, sage, thyme, and sorrel are a few of the herbs which will keep coming back year after year.

 While my recipe is only for two drinks, it can be scaled up easily.
 This is a great drink to have in a pitcher at a summer cookout!
 Mash up the blueberries and the mint, mix it with the rum and the lime juice and the sweetener, and strain it into the pitcher.
 Add ice and soda water and you have a drink for a crowd.

 - 1 oz lime juice

 - 3 oz rum

-- Add blueberries and mint to a cocktail shaker.
-Using a muddler (or the end of a wooden spoon), muddle the mint and blueberries until they are thoroughly broken up and have released their juices and oils.
+Pour the blueberries into a cocktail shaker.
+Using a muddler (or the end of a wooden spoon), muddle the blueberries until they are thoroughly broken up and have released their juices.

 Add the mint and gently press on them, giving them a single twist.